ufosc/course-scheduler/README.md

 ## Note Before Reading

-The front end and organization of the project has changed significantly since the below was written, so please check the current dev state for a better idea of the current state.
+The front end and organization of the project **has changed significantly** since the below was written, so please check the current dev branches for a better idea of the current state.
+Look at the [Issues](https://github.com/ufosc/course-scheduler/issues) and [Projects](https://github.com/ufosc/course-scheduler/projects) page for current tasks.

 ## Getting Started